-The mucous coat of the alimentary canal, in a healthy state, and successfully injected, appears to consist almost entirely of a cribriform intertexture of veins; these veins being commonly empty at death present themselves as a soft spongy structure, which gives rise to the ordinary description of its sensible condition as a velvety layer.
-The most minute injection of the arteries scarcely makes itself visible among these veins when they are properly injected, a straggling branch only here and there exhibiting itself.
+teries scarcely makes itself visible among these veins when they are properly injected, a straggling branch only here and there exhibiting itself.
 The arborescence of the arteries is confined to the level beneath the venous intertexture, and is there developed to an extreme degree of minuteness, being intermixed with corresponding venous ramuscles, generally larger and more numerous than the arteries themselves.
+This arrangement seems to occur in the surface of the cellular coat which makes the base or ground of the mucous.
 The fine venous trunks of this deeper layer have their originating extremities bent vertically towards the cavity of the gut, and by that means receive the blood of the first venous intertexture or layer, as the petrous sinuses join the cavernous, or the veins of the penis arise from its spongy structure.
 The meshes of the first venous intertexture are exceedingly minute, and vary in a characteristic manner in the stomach, small intestines and colon.
-This intertexture is very different in its looks from a common vascular anastomosis, and produces in the colon an appearance resembling a plate of metal pierced with round holes closely bordering upon each other; these holes constitute, in fact, follicles or gaping orifices, the edges of which are rounded off, and their depth is that of the thickness of the venous anastomosis being bounded below by the arterial venous layer, and by the cellular coat of the part.
-Nothing short of an entirely successful injection will exhibit this venous anastomosis as described; and it may be seen either by injecting a vein or an artery, provided the injection passes from the artery into the veins, but the latter process is the least desirable, because we lose the benefit of a distinction of colour between the two sets of vessels.
+This intertexture is very different in its looks from a common vascular anastomosis, and produces in the colon an appearance resembling a plate of metal pierced with round holes closely bordering upon each other; these holes constitute, in fact, follicles or gaping orifices, the edges of which are rounded off, and their depth is that of the thickness of the venous anastomoses; being bounded below by the arterio venous layer, and by the cellular coat of the part.
+Nothing short of an entirely successful injection will exhibit this venous anastomosis as described; and it may be seen either by injecting a vein, or an artery provided the injection passes from the artery, into the veins, but the latter process is the least desirable, because we lose the benefit of a distinction of colour between the two sets of vessels.